soraasher/soraasher/README.md

 i love yapping . if u know how to get me to talk  , embrace urself for a long period of time

-(2) Important ;i'm not that active on most social media platforms ——— (I am Chronically online only on Tiktok)
+(2) Important ;i'm not that active on most social media platforms ——— (though I am Chronically online only on Tiktok)

 apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn, etc